sigmdel/supermini_esp32c3_sketches/README.md

 ### 06_async_web_led

 Toggles the built-in LED on and off with a Web interface.
 It may be necessary to specify a valid Wi-Fi tx power as determined with the previous sketch.
 Edit `secrets.h.template` and save as `secrets.h` before compiling.
-Not yet tested in the Arduino IDE.

 Aside from setting the radio TX power and handling the fact that the built-in LED is active LOW, this project is the same as **05_async_web_led** in [xiao_esp32c3_sketches](https://github.com/sigmdel/xiao_esp32c3_sketches).

+This project cannot easily be compiled in the Arduino IDE

+> The uses the `esphome/ESPAsyncWebServer-esphome@^3.2.0` library which in turns depends on the `AsyncTCP` library.
+The latter depends on `IPv6Address.h` which is no longer included in the esp32 v3.0.1 core used in Arduino.
+So the `esphome` libraries cannot be copied to a private library directory for use in Arduino unless esp32 v2.0.17 were used (see [ptillisch](https://forum.arduino.cc/t/ide-2-3-2-ip46address-h-error/1272197/4)).
+If the older esp32 core were used, the `MakerGO ESP32 C3 SuperMini board` would not be defined.
+If we use v3.0.1, it seems that the `ESPAsyncWebServer` library loaded by the Arduino library manager which presumably does not require `IPv6Address.h` does not seem to support the ESP32-C3.

 ## 5. Licence